realcrowd/grip.net/README.md

 Usage
 -----

-To subscribe a client to a channel:
+To subscribe an incoming HTTP request to a channel:

 ```c#
 async Task<HttpResponseMessage> GetAsync(...)